 All first-year Corvettes were hand-built at the dedicated production facility set up on Van Slyke Avenue in Flint, Michigan.
 Production of the all-new Corvette two-seater began on June 30, 1953, and ended with this car, Serial No. E53F001300, which was completed, appropriately enough, on Christmas Eve, December 24, 1953.

-The Corvettes came with a 6 cylinder “Blue-Flame” engine that produced 150 hp and was mated to a two-speed Powerglide automatic transmission.
+The 1953 Corvette Stingray came with a 6-cylinder “Blue-Flame” engine that produced 150 hp and was mated to a two-speed Powerglide automatic transmission.

-The 1953 Corvette only weighted 530 lbs.
+The 1953 Corvette only weighed 530 lbs.
 The frame was manufactured by A.O.
 Smith.
 The Fiberglass body parts were made by Molded Fiber Glass Co.

 The new Corvette made its debut at the 1953 GM Motorama at the Waldorf Astoria in New York City.
-We have a video you might enjoy watching https://vette-vues.com/1953-corvette-motorama-show-car-2/
+We have a video you might enjoy watching of the 1953 Motorama Corvette show car.

 Harley Earl is considered the true father of the Corvette.
 Zora-Arkus-Duntov joined General Motors in 1953 after seeing the Motorama Corvette on display.
 The legendary Corvette engineer came on board at GM in May 1953.